dannyvc95/dannyvc95/README.md

 <img src="http://cdn.lowgif.com/full/29061c9bd3790e0e-para-come-ar-a-meditar-e-acalmar-a-mente-indiretas-do-bem.gif" height="200" width="300px"  />
 <br>
 #### How I use GitHub?
 Well, mostly for personal projects, to keep sharp my skills and share computer science knowledge.
+Also I'm planning to bring some useful computer science knowledge that I've grasp along my time as student in the university.